fabric8io/ipaas-quickstarts/quickstarts/war/camel-servlet/README.md

 To use the application be sure to have deployed the quickstart in fabric8 as described above.
 You probably have to wait a bit until the pods are in state `running`.
-If you are on OpenShift, you can use `os get pods` to check the status of all pods.
+If you are on OpenShift, you can use `oc get pods` to check the status of all pods.

 If you set up the OpenShift routes, you can simply go to `http://quickstart-camelservlet.vagrant.local`.
-Otherwise, you should check for the service IP (on OpenShift with `os get services`) and use this.
+Otherwise, you should check for the service IP (on OpenShift with `oc get services`) and use this.

 Follow the instruction from here to test this super-simple example.